-Family counseling aims to address psychological, behavioral, and emotional issues that cause family problems.
-Family members will work with a therapist to develop and maintain a healthy relationship.
+Family counseling, or family therapy, aims to address psychological, behavioral, and emotional issues that cause family problems.
+Family members will work with a therapist or counselor to develop and maintain a healthy relationship.

 Family counseling, or family therapy, is a method to develop and maintain healthy and functional family relationships.